 CC 65526 Electrotren waiting for fan grill.
-Note that the rear air tank is present despite the mounting of an elongation coupler.
+Note that the rear air tank is present despite the mounting of an elongation coupling.

 Mass: 427 g.
 It is an actual CC: all axles are driving.
-The two extreme axles are equipped with tires but without current pickups.
+The two extreme axles are equipped with tyres but without current pickups.

-Maximum current at wheelslip: 0.65 A @ 12 V DC.
+Maximum current at wheel slip: 0.65 A @ 12 V DC.
 Even under about 5 V, the fan runs too fast.
-The red lights exist, but are not separated.
+Red lights exist, but are not separated.
 The light intensity of the white lights is much too strong, that of the reds is OK.

-On this model, the buffers should have a cut corner (see a photo by Patrick Meunier), not rounded.
-It’s all the more a pity since the correct buffers exist and equip the era III model!
+On this model, the buffers should have a cut, not rounded, corner (as in this photo by Patrick Meunier).
+Too bad since the correct buffers exist and equip the era III model!

-There are two additional complete headstocks provided, one with an air tank, the other without.
-To see whether it will be possible to fit the tank on the rear NEM box, as I did for the 16500 LS Models.
+There are two additional complete buffer beams provided, the one with, the other without an air tank.
+I’ll have to see whether it will be possible to fit the tank on the rear NEM box, as I did for the LS Models BB 16500.

 Here is the visible side of the circuit…